 - June 12, 14, 15 (Octave of Pentecost)

+What are the Ember Days?
 “At the beginning of the four seasons of the Ecclesiastical Year, the Ember Days have been instituted by the Church to thank God for blessings obtained during the past year and to implore further graces for the new season.
 Their importance in the Church was formerly very great.
 They are fixed on the Wednesday, Friday, and Saturday: after the First Sunday of Lent for Spring, after Whitsunday for Summer, after the Feast of the Exultation of the Holy Cross (14th of September) for Autumn, and after the Third Sunday of Advent for Winter.
 They are intended also to consecrate to God the various seasons in nature, and traditionally to prepare by penance those who are about to be ordained.
 Traditionally ordinations would generally take place on Ember Days.
 The faithful ought to pray on these days for good Priests.
 The Ember Days were once fast-days of obligation.”
 (Roman Missal)